Badou Jack: Professional career

+Super middleweight

 Early career

 Jack started his professional career in his native Sweden where he won his debut fight by unanimous decision on 6 June 2009.
 His next four fights were contested in Sweden and Finland, with Jack winning each by KO/TKO, two in the first round.

 Fighting in the United States

 In 2009, Jack met former heavyweight champion Shannon Briggs at a Swedish boxing event, held in honor of the Swedish boxing legend Ingemar Johansson, where Jack was fighting and Briggs was brought in as a guest.
 Jack would later move to the United States in 2010 to train with Briggs and eventually sign with Lou DiBella and the Warrior Boxing Promotions in 2011, bringing his 5–0 record over to the states.

 In 2011 and 2012 Jack would fight and win 6 times.
 4 by TKO and 2 by decision.
 Including defeating Adam Collins by TKO on 16 December 2011 and a unanimous decision over 6 rounds (60–54, 59–55 and 58–56) over Grover Young on 7 March 2012.

 The biggest win came against fellow undefeated, 17–0, prospect Alexander Brand on 11 May 2012 by and eight-round split decision 77–75, 77–75, and 75–77.